kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 // WorkloadMaxPodGroups is the maximum number of pod groups per Workload. const WorkloadMaxPodGroups = 8

-// WorkloadSpec defines the desired state of a Workload. type WorkloadSpec struct {
+// WorkloadSpec defines the templates for pod groups within a workload. type WorkloadSpec struct {
     // ControllerRef is an optional reference to the controlling object, such as a
     // Deployment or Job.
 This field is intended for use by tools like CLIs
     // to provide a link back to the original workload definition.
     // When set, it cannot be changed.
     //
     // +optional
     ControllerRef *TypedLocalObjectReference

-	// PodGroups is the list of pod groups that make up the Workload.
+    // PodGroupTemplates is the list of templates that make up the Workload.
-	// The maximum number of pod groups is 8.
+    // The maximum number of podGroupTemplates is 8.
 This field is immutable.
     //
-	// +required
+    // +optional
     // +listType=map
     // +listMapKey=name
-	PodGroups []PodGroup
+    PodGroupTemplates []PodGroupTemplate
 }

 // TypedLocalObjectReference allows to reference typed object inside the same namespace.